Picking the Right SharePoint Project Management Template

 Project Management is far from an exact science.
 What is effective in one organization certainly can rarely be strictly duplicated in another.

 That is why, when we learn about Project Management, we never use definitive terms like rules or laws.
 Instead, we use terms like approach and best practice.
-We base our efforts on what has been proven to work for others elsewhere and we progress by moulding these approaches to our own needs and processes.
+We base our efforts on what has been proven to work for others elsewhere and we progress by molding these approaches to our own needs and processes.

 Here at BrightWork, we have not only worked with and consulted Project Managers for over twenty years but we have also identified a tool in SharePoint that facilitates project management growth.